storacha/www/src/pages/docs/quickstart.md

 ## Get your file

 Your upload is now available over the public IPFS network using the content CID of your upload.
-The easiest way to fetch it is using the the link that `w3 up` provided to the w3s.link gateway. w3s.link is optimized for content uploaded to web3.storage.
+The easiest way to fetch it is using the link that `w3 up` provided to the w3s.link gateway. w3s.link is optimized for content uploaded to web3.storage.

 ```sh
 curl -L 'https://w3s.link/ipfs/bafybeib4ht2a53pttgipw6mgckqqhmgkifnmh2glzsju2c6ait5ibnkow4/lets-go.txt'